Pressure cookers are a superb way to cook delicious, nutritious and healthy food...fast.

 You can cook anything (within reason) with a pressure cooker but an electronic program can make it easier.
 Consider models that offer a variety of pre-set programs that enable you to simply select a food type (like fish, for example), press a button and it is done for you.
 Some models will cater for poultry, meat, beans, chilli, porridge, rice and more.
 Some programs are easier to use than others.
 Check our electric pressure cooker reviews to see if they are easy and intuitive.

-Needless to say, a dishwasher safe pressure cooker is ideal and for many, the best pressure cookers are those that can go straight into the dishwasher after use.
+Needless to say, a dishwasher safe pressure cooker is ideal and many of them can go straight into the dishwasher after use.
 Cleaning pressure cookers by hand can be tedious and in some cases, quite difficult, depending on the model.
 This detail is often missed out by pressure cooker reviews so always look out for “dishwasher safe” in the product description.

 Safety is very important when it comes to all kitchen appliance and pressure cookers are no exception.
 Whether they are the traditional stove top type or electric, they should have a cover interlock mechanism to safely control the pressure.
 This is a safety system designed to prohibit pressurization until the lid is securely closed.
 This is because pressurized steam can be highly dangerous and need to be correctly managed.
 Steam can cause serious burns.
 All pressure cookers should have this feature as standard.
 If it doesn’t, avoid it.
 Electric pressure cookers should control this automatically.
 This isn’t just a feature of the best pressure cookers – it should be a given.